dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

  +  ulimits:
  +    memlock: -1

 The **file descriptors** setting is concerned with the maximum number of opened files for a given user, in this case, the user running the Elasticsearch process.
-ES sets its lower limit aboce 65535.
+ES sets its lower limit above 65535.
 This can be achieved via *ulimit* as follows:

 .. code-block:: diff